shoaibkhan04086/Real-Time-Next-Word-Prediction-for-Low-Resource-Languages/README.md

 ## Project Overview

+This project focuses on **next-word prediction** for **low-resource languages**, specifically targeting **Hinglish (Hindi-English code-mixed)** datasets.
+The goal is to create a robust solution for predicting the next word in real-time, tailored to handle the challenges posed by multilingual and code-mixed text.

-This project leverages **LSTM (Long Short-Term Memory)** networks for **Next-Word Prediction** on the Sherlock Holmes text dataset.
-The objective is to predict the next word in a given sentence or phrase.
-The model is trained on the dialogues and text from the Sherlock Holmes stories to capture the patterns and sequences in the language.
+Low-resource languages often lack extensive datasets, making traditional NLP approaches less effective.
+This project provides a scalable and efficient framework for enhancing text prediction capabilities for such languages.
+The model utilizes **LSTM (Long Short-Term Memory)** networks to predict the next word in a sequence, trained on a **Hinglish** dataset to capture the intricacies of code-mixing between Hindi and English.

+The application of this model is aimed at improving real-time text prediction in chatbots, virtual assistants, and other real-time applications in low-resource languages.

 ### Features:
 - Trained using a dataset of Sherlock Holmes stories.